Rhododendron ferrugineum

 Use and cultural importance

-Rhododendron Ferrugineum is also of cultural importance in some mountain regions.
+Rhododendron ferrugineum is also of cultural importance in some mountain regions.
 The plant was occasionally used in traditional folk medicine, but it should be enjoyed with caution due to its potential toxicity.
 All parts of the plant contain toxic compounds such as gray anotoxins, which can cause severe poisoning when taking.
-However, this toxicity has also led to rhododendron ferrugineum as a symbol of untouchness and purity in the alpine flora.
+However, this toxicity has also led to Rhododendron ferrugineum as a symbol of untouchness and purity in the alpine flora.